rockerspace/IBM-DE-Final-Capstone/README.md

 Task 3 - Import the data in the file oltpdata.csv
 Task 4 - List the tables in the database sales.
 Write a query to find out the count of records in the tables sales_data.
+Task 5.
+Write a query to find out the count of records in the tables sales_data.
+Task 6 - Create an index
+Create an index named ts on the timestamp field.